UltraBlackLinux/UltraBlackLinux/README.md

 Java, C++, Typescript, Lua (Never give up, no, no)

-Btw: I don't really trust Github, nor like it.
-You can find my stuff [here](https://chonkyrabbit.eu/git).
-(You should _really_ get into self-hosting.
-Very interesting...)
+You can find a lot of my stuff [here](https://chonkyrabbit.eu/git).

 ### meaningless stats